salujajaskeerat/ELP305-TribeD-documentation/index.md

 Solar Panels should produce approx 6-8 kWh per day.
 It is the primary component for the solar energy system to convert sunlight into electricity.
 Solar panels should fulfil the requirements :

-1. They should have an auto-clean covering for better sunlight incident on solar cells
+1. They should have an auto-clean covering for better sunlight incidence on solar cells
 2. They should be sturdy
-3. They Should not degrade by constant heating and cooling down
+3. They should not degrade by constant heating and cooling down
 4. They should be UV protected

 We are using six 335W Solar panels (Total 335W * 6 =2.01 kW).
 The following are the specifications of the Solar Panels used: